 - 12-acre Corn Maze

 There is so much tasty food to eat at the festival.
-The Prairie Grill has drinks and the usual hamburgers, hot dogs, fries, hot pretzels, etc. Food trucks were also available including a pop-up Chik-Fil-A, Hot Box Pizza, 5280 Bistro, and Droopy’s.
-There was also a carnival stand that sold funnel cakes, lemon shake ups and ice cream.
+The Prairie Grill has drinks and hamburgers, hot dogs, fries, hot pretzels, etc. Food trucks are available along with carnival-type food such as funnel cakes, lemon shake-ups, and ice cream.
 Sprinkled throughout the midway were a few tents selling soft pretzels, roasted nuts, kettle corn, and more.
 Did I mention there is beer?
-Make sure to try the Sun King Brewery’s Ichabrewed Crane beer when you are at the festival.
-The Apple Store will not be open in 2020.
+Make sure to try the Sun King Brewery’s Ichabrewed Crane beer when you are at the festival and take a step inside the Witches Den for

 The Headless Horseman Festival has amazing family-friendly shows each night.
 When we were there, the festival had Professor Steve (science and music), a hilarious magic show, a Halloween-themed cooking show, spooky storytelling and so much more.
 The shows run on set times each night and are located inside tents just off the mid-way.
 We watched the magic show and my daughter loved it.
 The magician was truly funny and very good with illusions.
 There was even a fair bit of audience participation.
 We peaked in during Professor Steve and the cooking show and saw lots of very happy and amused families.
 The shows are especially great for those that want to take a seat and rest after a fun evening of running around.